Defective Product Lawyer in Manassas, VA

 Sometimes a product is designed or manufactured in a way that makes it dangerous for the people who use it.
-When that happens, Parrish Law Firm’s Virginia product liability lawyers can investigate and document your experience and present the manufacturer with a claim for damages.
+When that happens, Parrish Law Firm’s Virginia defective product lawyers can investigate and document your experience and present the manufacturer with a claim for damages.
 Sometimes an auto accident may also include a defective product claim or a workers’ compensation accident may result in an additional product liability claim.

 Our experienced defective product lawyer will represent clients throughout Northern Virginia and Washington DC in defective product liability litigation involving: